MirelaZ/rails-handbook/Design Patterns/Query objects.md

-Query Objects store complex SQL queries, data aggregation, and filtering methods.
+Query objects store complex SQL queries, data aggregation, and filtering methods.

 The goal of this pattern is to remove code for querying sets of objects from models/controllers and provide a simple yet powerful interface for complex